We may not be doing road work, but safety is key. |

 There's an important piece here about the approach taken by staff.
 When I staff, I follow leaders who have staffed and/or led many weekends.
 As I blogged here, they take the mantle of leadership as a solemn responsibility to God, the staff, and the participants, per James 3:1 "Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly."

-These and other things make it safe
+These and other things make it safe to do men's work. |

 The approach we staff take is in line with 1 Cor 16:13-14 "Be on your guard; stand firm in the faith; be men of courage; be strong.
 Do everything in love."
 It takes discipline, courage, & brotherly love to give a man the room do his work.
 There is a fine line between letting a man do his work and giving him (what I think is) the answer.
 Often times men want to fix things for people or give advice.
 Advice & fixing things are not on the schedule: this isn't a therapy group.